Living in NorthCentral Colorado Springs Neighborhoods

 SCHOOLS AND AMENITIES

-NorthCentral Springs is located in school district 11.
+NorthCentral Springs is located in School District 11.
 Elementary schools can be found in nearly every neighborhood.
-Wasson and Doherty are the two high schools.
+Palmer and Doherty are the two high schools.

 UCCS is growing and expanding.
 Most of the new construction within NorthCentral Colorado Springs has to do with projects associated with the school.
 Athletic centers, medical buildings, student housing and more are bringing a fresh, modern look to NorthCentral Springs.
 Surrounding areas are already showing signs of following suit in much-needed upgrades to homes and businesses.